drogatkin/Buzzbee/README.md

 ### Add custom js code in a common initialization code of a web page

 The code provided in [wsinit.js](https://github.com/drogatkin/sharelinks/blob/master/src/js/wsinit.js).
-The function **extra_actions** is defined here and gets called in common initialization sequence.
+The function **extra_actions** is defined here and gets called in the common initialization sequence.

 If you follow the steps, the notification starts working instantly.

+Note that if you use another than WebBee framework, like React, Angular, Vue or other, then the steps can be slightly different, so check with the documentation of a particular framework.